Twisted (co)homology of non-orientable Weyl semimetals: Non-orientable (co)homology formalism

 In contrast to this, anti-unitary orientation-reversing symmetries may in some cases give rise to same-charge symmetric pairs of Weyl nodes.
-Most notably, this is the case under time reversal symmetry, which induces an orientation-reversing inversion on the Brillouin zone; as the heuristic argument in Fig.~\ref{fig:local_coefficients} would suggest, time-reversal symmetric semimetals are indeed properly classified using twisted cohomology and untwisted homology~\cite{Thiang2017}.
+Most notably, this is the case under time reversal symmetry, which induces an orientation-reversing inversion on the Brillouin zone; as such, time-reversal symmetric semimetals are properly classified using twisted cohomology and untwisted homology -- a result which has been previously established using a more abstract line of reasoning~\cite{Thiang2017}.

 As a final note, we must stress that the formalism laid out above only provides a complete classification in the case when the orientation-reversing symmetry has a free action; if instead the action has fixed momenta, then additional arguments must be given to determine the role that those momenta play in the (co)homology classification.
-We will explore a heuristic approach to such arguments in the important case of inversion-symmetric Weyl semimetals in Sec.~\ref{sec:invsym}.
+We explore a heuristic approach to such arguments in the important case of inversion-symmetric Weyl semimetals in Sec.~\ref{sec:invsym}.